BrownieO/Conlang-notes/Vocabulary/Grammar/quantifiers.md

 - part = at least some
 - half = exactly 50%

-When used as root, their meaning depends on the next word:
+When used as root, their meaning depends on the next root:
-- before root: quality
+- root: quality
-- before "em": quantity
+- "em": quantity
-- before gender: concept
+- gender: concept

 Example:
 - tut + manon = wholly man